fleetdm/fleet/docs/Using-Fleet/Fleet-desktop.md

 - [Custom Transparency Link](#custom-transparency-link)
 - [Securing Fleet Desktop](#securing-fleet-desktop)

-Fleet Desktop is a menubar icon available on macOS, Windows, and Linux.
+Fleet Desktop is a menu bar icon available on macOS, Windows, and Linux.

 At its core, Fleet Desktop gives your end users visibility into the security posture of their machine.
 This unlocks two key benefits:
 * Self-remediation: end users can see which policies they are failing and resolution steps, reducing the need for IT and security teams to intervene